hermanwongkm/AlgoPratice/readme.md

 ## Sorting

 Common sorting methods
-1. 1 forward pass and 1 backward pass using "quicksort"
+1. 1 forward pass and 1 backward pass using "quicksort".
+(Q1)
+2. Make use of the sorted property of the array and use 2 pointers for each array, and slowly traverse doing computation.
+(Q2)
 ---

 Question 1